alepacheco/ASF-core/README.md

 make glove
 ```

-Alternatively, you can download them manually [here](https://nlp.stanford.edu/projects/glove/) and update the `glove_filename` entry in `config.py`.
-You can also choose not to load pretrained word vectors by changing the entry `use_pretrained` to `False` in `model/config.py`.

 2. Build the training data, train and evaluate the model with
 ```
 make run
 ```

 # Training Data

-The training data must be in the following format (identical to the CoNLL2003 dataset).
+The training data must be in the IOB format
-A default test file is provided to help you getting started.

 ```
 John B-PER